DasEd86/CacheEvaluator/README.md

 It expects three parameters
 - Access sequence separated by ,
 - Number of frames in the cache
-- Caching strategy 0 FIFO, 1 LIFO
+- Caching strategy 0 FIFO, 1 LIFO, 2 Random